Reunion, Day 3

 Maureen Burke.
 Rose Lincoln Photo

-Early on at the investiture, when people were milling abut, I overheard someone mention that a classmate, Maureen Burke, lived in Northern California.
+Early on at the investiture, when people were milling about, I overheard someone mention that a classmate, Maureen Burke, lived in Northern California.
 As a Southern Californian, I decided to say hello to a fellow resident of the Golden State.
 After introducing ourselves, Maureen said she had lived in Sunnyvale, Cal., for 45 years.
 And then she added, “After BC, I was a Navy nurse.
 Stationed in Norfolk, Virginia, 1969.”
 I replied, “I was in Norfolk in 1969.”
 “What ship?,” she asked.
 “USS Biddle,” I answered.
 She seemed a little startled at that.
 “I knew someone on the Biddle,” she said.
 “His name was Steve.”
 “Curran?,” I asked.
 “I think so,” she said.
 Then I said, “He’s here!”

 Steve Curran